 Allergies can cause dry, itchy eyes.
 In some cases, medications to treat allergies can dry out the eyes.
-When the eyes are dry, it can cause symptoms such as watering, redness, and itchiness.
+When the eyes are dry, it can cause symptoms such as watering, redness, and burning.

 Five primary types of allergic diseases can affect the eyes.
-They include:
+According to the American College of Allergy, Asthma and Immunology (ACAAI), they include:

 - perennial or seasonal allergic conjunctivitis

 This article examines dry eyes from allergies.
 We also discuss the symptoms and causes of dry eyes and how to treat and prevent them.

 Causes of dry eyes can include environmental factors, medications, and underlying health conditions.

 According to the American Academy of Opthalmology (AAO), possible causes of dry eyes include: